flango/debian-diy-router/README.md

 ```

 ### 4. Congestion Control & Fiber Latency Tweaks
-Use the correct congestion scheduler for your envireoment / setup
+Use the correct congestion scheduler for your enviroment / setup
 alongside targeted buffer parameters:

 ```bash